anima-wg/brski-cloud/anima-brski-cloud.md

 # Protocol Details

-## Voucher Request Redirected to Owner Registrar {#redirect2Registrar}
+## Bootstrap via Cloud Registrar and Owner Registrar {#redirect2Registrar}

-This flow illustrates the Owner Registrar Discovery flow.
+This flow illustrates the Bootstrap via Cloud Registrar and Owner Registrar use case.
 A pledge is bootstrapping in a remote location with no local domain Registrar.
 The assumption is that the owner Registrar domain is accessible, and the pledge can establish a network connection with the owner Registrar.
 This may require that the owner network firewall exposes the owner Registrar on the public internet.